-Students are asked to make artworks in response to the ARC experience and write artists’ statements demonstrating what they have learned.
+As a final project, students are asked to make artworks in response to the ARC experience and write artists’ statements demonstrating what they have learned.
 The program culminates in a professionally organized exhibition of selected students’ artwork.

 ARC offers these experiences to high school students:

 - Examination of the relationship among artists, art, and society

 - Assessment of their own art in light of working artists’ methods and techniques

 - Exploration of the Taft Museum of Art as a resource for artists

 - Participation in a professionally organized art exhibition

 Charles H. Dater Foundation

 Funding for busing provided by the Louise Evans Fund.